Add Icons with Vue

 , andfaHatChef

-: Adding each of these icons individually allows us to refer to them throughout our app by their icon string names,twitter
+: Adding each of these icons individually allows us to use them without importing all the icons in the style

 You can then use any of those icons anywhere in your app without needing to re-import into each component.
-So if you used icons in a couple of components, that would end up looking something like this:
+So if you used icons in a couple of components, that might look something like this:

 You’ll notice we were able use the imported brand icons without explicitly importing them in the component.
 And we used the dog